SITEWIDE

 The first hour follows a structured introduction.
 After that, free roam opens up.
 You explore Japan at your pace.

 Early impressions say progression feels tougher.
 One tester finished fourth in the first race.
 Wheelspins did not appear immediately.
 That suggests fewer handouts.
 It might take you longer to unlock cars and the real grinding might matter again.
 Some fans wanted that challenge.
 It looks like Playground listened.
+You might also want to prepare for the Goliath Race All Details About The Biggest Race In FH6.

 Car List And Build Details